encode/httpx/docs/quickstart.md

 >>> httpx.get("https://example.com", auth=("my_user", "password123"))
 ```

-To provide credentials for Digest authentication you need to instantiate
+To provide credentials for Digest authentication you'll need to instantiate
-an `DigestAuth` object providing, again, the plaintext username and
+a `DigestAuth` object with the plaintext username and password as arguments.
-password as arguments.
-This object can be then passed as the `auth` argument
+This object can be then passed as the `auth` argument to the request methods
-to the request methods as above:
+as above:

 ```python
 >>> auth = httpx.DigestAuth("my_user", "password123")